 It’s just one big ol’ loaf of white, crusty fresh-from-the-oven bread.

 Now, I realize the outcry a white bread recipe may elicit from my real foodie, purist friends.
 I know, I struggle with the idea of a huge white loaf of delicious bread too, but I’ve learned to embrace this white loaf of pure heaven.
 Before you hit that exist button, please let me explain.

 With that said, this bread is one that cultivates a culture of tradition in my kitchen.
 The earthiness of this bread, the time spent preparing it, and the nourishing soups and big salads we enjoy it with will forever be etched in my children’s memories.
-How every fall the oven is lite, the big, well-loved dutch oven is dusted off, and white flour broken open.
+How every fall the big, well-loved dutch oven is dusted off and the white flour bag is broken open.
 That my dear readers, is what real, homemade food is meant to be.
 A joyful memory, a tradition, not based on fear, but instead joy and delight.

 So, while I truly strive to soak and sprout most of our grains and use whole sources such as whole wheat, there are times a lovely loaf of crusty white bread just must be made, broken at the table, and slathered with fresh butter.

 I’ve been asked if this bread can be made with 100% whole wheat.
 Here’s my answer, “NO“.

 While it can be done, you will be sacrificing so much in the taste and texture departments.
 Truly the white flour makes all the difference.
 This isn’t sandwich bread.
 We don’t consume this crusty bread every day.
 It’s a treat and homemade treats are meant to be enjoyed and savored.
 A treat that’s made in our kitchen, by our hands, creating a love for fresh, scratch cooking.
 And a family tradition and culture of made-with-love food.